-Sunflower Room 2 We will be learning about different faiths.
-We will be introducing different religions and visiting other places of worship.
-We will also continue with our phonics sounds and numbers beyond 20 Parent partnership Talk to your child about different faiths and religion at home.
-When going on outings show them what other places of worship look like and what they are called.
-EYFS Link-Literacy, Mathematics, Expressive, Arts and Design, understanding the world.
+Sunflower Room 2 We will be learning about different life cycles and their habitats.
+We will also be continuing with phonic sounds and numbers Parent Partnership: Talk to your child about the life cycles by showing them videos at home.
+Please continue working with your child with phonic sounds and numbers EYFS Link-Literacy, Mathematics, Expressive, Arts & Design, Understanding the World.
 Emergency contacts:

 Can I remind all parents to ensure that you are providing the nursery with the correct contact numbers and names for all adults who can pick up your child in an emergency.
 We are unable to send the children home with anyone that you have not authorised us to do so.

+School Trip

-School trip We are delighted to inform you that we have organised a trip to Chessington World of Adventures on Friday 28th June 2019.
+We are delighted to inform you that we have organised a trip to Willows Activity Farm on Friday 26th June 2020.
 Trips such as these are always a good way to get to know the other parents and staff.
 We look forward to seeing you all there.!!

-Staff News We would like to welcome Neera to Ghanshyam Nursery Neera is level 3 qualified and she will be based in Tulip Room.
-Sheetal will be starting her maternity leave from 5th February.
-We wish her all the best and will update you on the new arrival.
-Chandni will be replacing Sheetal Reema Rajani is sadly leaving us.
-Her last day is 1st Feb.
-We wish her all the best.
+30 Hours Funding

+Please ensure that when you receive an email from HMRC to reconfirm the eligibility code that you are confirming it.
+Failure to do so will result in losing the additional 15 hour entitlement.
+Children that take more than 10 days holiday during term time will also lose half the funding.
+Also please ensure that your child is present during headcount week for this term.
+If you are unsure about any aspects of funding please speak to Kastur.

+Happy Birthday

+Vihani - 4

+Pranay - 2

+Dev - 3

+Tian - 4

 The policy of the month is:

-Safeguarding Policy

-Please see attached policy

-The staff have regular training on Safeguarding

-Health & Safety

-Can parents please ensure that when leaving the building, with their children, the children are not pressing the exit button near the front door.
-This is for the safety of the children
+Safeguarding Policy Please see attached policy The staff have regular training on Safeguarding Health & Safety Can parents please ensure that when leaving the building, with their children, the children are not pressing the exit button near the front door.
+This is for the safety of the children Nursery Contact Please can all parents ensure they have the nursery mobile number stored in their phone The number is 07722574698 or 020 8909 9389 opt 1 All emails to the nursery should go to enquiries.gns@sksst.org Any finance/invoice related enquiries should go to finance.gns@sksst.org Home Learning Last month we launched the Home Learning initiative for parents to share activity details completed at home to supplement what the children learn at Nursery.
+The influence of parental involvement can have a major impact on school readiness and attainment levels from birth right up to sixteen years old.
+Parental involvement in a child's development helps bridge the link between the setting and home learning.
+Please ensure that you share written details of Home Learning each month for your child.

-Nursery Contact

-Please can all parents ensure they have the nursery mobile number stored in their phone

-The number is 07722574698/020 8909 9389 opt 1

-All emails to the nursery should go to enquiries.gns@sksst.org

-Happy Birthday

-Tia: 4

-Khushi: 4

-Vihani: 3

-Tian: 3